 Regillus was a particularly fierce battle in this war, according to Livy, because there were Tarquins, including the last king of Rome, the expelled Tarquinius Superbus, on the Latin side.
 This angered the Romans and led the generals to participate in the actual combat.

 The Latin side, led by Octavus Mamilius, included some Romans who had been exiled at the start of the Republic.
 The Latin side was fighting so well that Romans started fleeing.
 Seeing the turn for the worse, the Roman dictator told his (still fresh) cohort to treat any Roman who fled the battle as an enemy.
-The weary Roman soldiers, re-motivated, went back into the battle and (perhaps) won, although the greater war would not end for another 3 or more years, depending on whether Regillus was fought in 499, 496, or at all.
+The weary Roman soldiers, re-motivated, went back into the battle and (perhaps) won, although the greater war would not end for another 3 or more years.
+The exact timing depends on whether Regillus was actually fought in 499, 496, or at all.

 Cary and Scullard in A History of Rome say that the alliance of Latins that had helped Rome defeat the Etruscans, after the expulsion of the Tarquins, was turned against Rome at Lake Regillus.
 Lake Regillus was in the territory of Tusculum, which had probably become the leader of the league.